Dumdy/elixir-tech-challenge/README.md

 To execute the function that formats the content of our reservationtext file, based on SVQ, run the command: ``` ElixirTechChallenge.get_all_reservation``` and hit the enter button until the new line symbol ```\n``` gets displayed.
 That shouuld make the end of new output displaying.

 To test
-Run ```mix test``` in you local terminal and hit the enter button untl the test result is diaplayed.
+Run ```mix test``` in you local terminal and hit the enter button untl the test result is displayed.